Fadyawan7/Fadyawan7/README.md

 - **Home Bargadier** – A utility app for home service bookings and management

 Feel free to reach out for access to private repositories or code samples.

+//..............
+Decreasing apk size ////////////////////////

+🚀 How We Cut Flutter App Size by 40%
+Our Flutter app used to be 58 MB.
+ Now it’s 34 MB — with zero features removed.
+ Here’s what made the biggest difference
+1️⃣ Removed Debug Symbols
+ flutter build apk --split-debug-info=build/debug-info → -8 MB instantly.
+2️⃣ Optimized Assets
+ Compressed images + deleted unused files.
+ Saved ~12 MB.
+3️⃣ Tree-Shaking & Code Cleanup
+ flutter build apk --release + DevTools → no dead code.
+4️⃣ Import Only What You Need
+ Don’t pull the whole Firebase suite for one function.
+5️⃣ Split by ABI
+ flutter build apk --split-per-abi
+ Smaller, device-specific APKs = faster installs.
+Result: 58 MB → 34 MB.